vessels-tech/our-water/readme.md

 - translations
 - fix glitchy maps, drag end event
 - improve search to use more than just ids

+### ow_firebase

+- sync readings with MyWell
+- sync resources with MyWell

 ### GGMN